 The glory and grandeur of the Austro-Hungarian height is appreciated and diefied here.
 We took in every moment of it.

 We visited a fantastic art museum in the Belvedere Palace.
-In fact this is the place that Austria became a sovereign country again following the allied and Soviet occupation after World War Two.
-It marks an important moment in Austrian history, gaining thier independent nation back.
+This is the very place that Austria became a sovereign country again following the Allied and Soviet joint occupation after World War II.
+It marks an important moment in Austrian history: gaining their independent nation back from the ruins of Empire.
 The art spans several periods, not just the medieval and Renaissance eras.
 Modern and interpretive pieces were also represented here, making it a full experience.

 One of the absolute highlights was our visit to the Spanish Riding School.
 Here horses are trained to the tunes of classical music as onlookers peer over the balcony to admire the animals and trainers skills.
 This is peak royal Vienna.
 I’ve never felt so cultured in my life!